 Apple Watch Series 4 to Apple Watch Series 6

 Recognizing that these casings might be a little too small Apple moved their sizing up to 40mm and 44mm finding that the wrist range fit much better than the previous generations while still allowing customers with thinner wrists to choose the previous series.

 The Apple Watch SE and SE 2 also found themselves grouped into this category as not everyone wanted to upgrade in size to the Apple Watch Series 7.

 Apple Watch Series 7

 Adjustments still needed to be made so Apple turned around to put one more millimeter on both of its options.
 The Series 7 found itself being offered in 41mm and 45mm for their customers.

-Apple advises for the Apple Watch Series 7 that the 41mm straps will work with 38 and 40mm cases.
+Apple advises for the Apple Watch Series 7 and 8 that the 41mm straps will work with 38 and 40mm cases.
 The 45mm straps will work for 42 and 44mm cases.
 So in short the new Apple bands work with Apple Watch Series 3 and newer including the Apple Watch SE.